xuelunshen/gim/README.md

 ## 📌 Citation

-If our code helps your research, please give a citation to our paper ❤️ Thank you very much.
+If the paper and code from `gim` help your research, we kindly ask you to give a citation to our paper ❤️.
+Additionally, if you appreciate our work and find this repository useful, giving it a star ⭐️ would be a wonderful way to support our work.
+Thank you very much.

 ```bibtex
 @inproceedings{